How much does a dental cleaning cost?

 Deep cleaning costs vs. routine dental cleaning

 The cost of the procedure may also depend on the level of dental cleaning you need.
-Deep cleanings not only polish the visible part of the teeth but smooth down the surface of the root to help treat gum disease.
+Deep cleanings not only polish the visible part of the teeth but smooth down the surface of the tooth to help treat gum disease.
 This treatment often takes several hours and may cost from $150 to $300 without insurance.
-However, if you request anesthetics, the price for a deep cleaning may be significantly higher.3
+However, if you request anesthetics, the price for a deep cleaning may be significantly higher.1

 Explore dental plans that are easy to smile about